Getting on top of your cash flow is very important if you want to get a hold of your finances.

 Some SMEs fall into the trap of failing to create a cash flow since day one.
 This happens despite having profit forecasts for years in the future.
 This can result in early failure of businesses.
 On the other hand, if your cash flow is right in order, your profit will also be in order.

-4. Take advantage of technology in managing cash flow
+4. Take advantage of technology to manage cash flow

 Technology often makes it very easy to manage cash flow.
 It provides flexibility in terms of viewing accounts, thus removing worries regarding the need to backup all data.
 Everything can be done using a laptop or a gadget, keeping yourself up to date with your current status.